chefsplate/groove-to-helpscout-migration-tool/README.md

 For help moving from Zendesk, Desk or UserVoice, check out the [HelpScout knowledge base](http://docs.helpscout.net/category/74-copying-email-to-help-scout).

-## TODOs

-The tool currently does not perform:

-- Restarting only failed migration tasks
-- Starting process again after failed or timed out migration; restarting from a given page number/ID/timestamp
-- Export CSV of imports with issues

 ## Challenges

 - Long-running process (may take hours; batches may fail anytime).